taichi-t/ruby_on_rails_example/README.md

 ## `rails generate scaffold`

-is a quick way to generate a ton of files for its models, controllers and views. ex) rails generate scaffold {model name} {column1 name}:{data type} {column2 name}:{data type} …
+is a quick way to generate a ton of files for models, controllers and views. ex) rails generate scaffold {model name} {column1 name}:{data type} {column2 name}:{data type} …

 ## resources